APropertyDef#

 Note

-Properties defined with APropertyDef instead of AProperty impersonate themselves by trailing braces ()
+Properties defined with APropertyDef instead of AProperty impersonate themselves by trailing braces ().
+We

 For the rest, APropertyDef is identical to AProperty including seamless interaction: